collegebacker/backer-ui/README.md

 ---

 12. Checkout the `main` branch.
-13. Run `yarn chromatic` again to deploy Storybook to the `main` branch on Chromatic.
+13. Run `npx chromatic --auto-accept-changes --project-token=0000` again to deploy Storybook to the `main` branch on Chromatic.

 ---